LaneSawyerT/charlixcx-merch/TESTING.md

         2. As an unregistered visitor, I want to be able to view my bag.
            The bag is on the top right of the page.
 When there are items the number is in brackets beside the bag.
-In addition when a product is added to the basket, success message contains a link to view basket.
+In addition when a product is added to the bag, success message contains a link to view bag.

              ![Image showing bag in nav menu](/media/readme/bagtotal.png)
              ![Image showing Success message view bag link](/media/readme/userstories/addtobag.png)